 It’s the same thing that happened when hackers used bogus crypto promotions to hack into well-known Twitter accounts.
 Beware of strange promotions that seem too good to be true.

 Don’t respond to messages on social media or through messaging apps like Telegram that ask for crypto.
 You will never receive an unsolicited message from a reputable company asking for payment or requesting login information.
+Check out this site Best delta 8 to get more essential information about delta 8 product.

 You may receive notifications from scammers claiming they have embarrassing or incriminating information about you.
 If you do not send them a cryptocurrency payment, the information will be released.